huggingface/blog/tf-serving-vision.md

 As can be noticed the model accepts single 4-d inputs (namely `pixel_values`) which has the following axes: `(batch_size, num_channels, height, width)`.
 For this model, the acceptable height and width are set to 224, and the number of channels is 3.
-We can verify this by inspecting the config argument of the model (`model.config`).
+You can verify this by inspecting the config argument of the model (`model.config`).
 The model yields a 1000-d vector of `logits`.

 # Model Surgery

 Usually, every ML model has certain preprocessing and postprocessing steps.
-Our ViT model is no exception to this.
+The ViT model is no exception to this.
 The major preprocessing steps include:

 - Scaling the image pixel values to [0, 1] range.